script-fu/script-fu.github.io/_posts/2023-09-15-ExportLayersJpegs.md

 # * Tested in GIMP 2.99.17 *

-This exports all the layers as jpegs to a specified folder in your 'Home'directory in Linux or 'User' directory in Windows.
+This exports all the layers as jpegs to a specified folder in your 'Home' directory in Linux or 'User' directory in Windows.

 I use it to quickly export all the cropped and scaled screengrabs that I opened as layers in GIMP.
 Youtube demo [here.](https://youtu.be/ezrWiDJjkRs)